23SSG/Portfolio_2025/README.md

-# 📊 Sonal Pradhan — Data Analytics & Machine Learning Portfolio (2025)
+# 📊 Sonal Pradhan : Data Analytics & Machine Learning Portfolio (2025)
 Welcome to Portfolio_2025, a curated collection of data analytics, visualization, and machine learning projects showcasing my transition from scientific research into a data-driven career.
 This repository highlights my technical foundation, applied projects, and continuous learning journey.

  🧭 **About Me**

 I am a former Scientific Consultant and Research Engineer with experience supporting federally funded research for agencies such as NASA, DoD, DOE, and NIH.
-In these roles, I analyzed complex technical problems, synthesized data-driven insights, and translated them into clear, actionable proposals—many of which secured funding ranging from $70K to $1M.
+In these roles, I analyzed complex technical problems, synthesized data-driven insights, and translated them into clear, actionable proposals,many of which secured funding ranging from $70K to $1M.

 After a planned career break for family responsibilities, I transitioned into data analytics and data science, completing the IBM Data Analyst Certification and the Associate Data Scientist track from DataCamp.
 I continue to upskill through hands-on projects and tools commonly used in industry.